How Do You Know You Really Want To Get Divorced?

-But this is a life changing decision and one that requires
+But this is a life-changing decision and one that requires

-Things to Consider
+Things To Consider

 1. Do you still have feelings for your spouse?

 Some people thinking about divorce still have feelings for their partner but a lack of communication or other issues may be pulling the relationship apart.
-It’s important to figure things out before proceeding with divorce.
+It’s important to figure things out before proceeding with a divorce.
 The assistance of a psychologist or other professional may be helpful.

 Many times, when we are in heated arguments with our spouse divorce is used as a threatening device out of frustration or anger and to possibly gain some kind of control over the situation.
 But do you really mean it?
 If so, realize there is no need for threats anymore.
 You can gain control and adjust your mindset.

 Take a deep breath and access everything when you are calm.
 Deciding to divorce is a heavy decision and should only be made with a clear head and should be a decision you can support over time.
 Emotionally charged decisions are not wise ones-even when those emotions are

 Are you hoping that starting the divorce process will be a wake-up call for your spouse?
 It is not wise to use divorce as a tool to improve your marriage.
 It really is a last resort.
 Divorce means the end of a marriage.

 Divorce brings many negative emotions to the surface.
 Hurt, disappointment, anger, failure, shame, rejection among other feelings.
 Will you be able to manage them?

 Your kids may be sad and angry-even at you.
 Are you prepared to deal with their changing needs?

 Divorce causes rifts in the family’s financial structure.
-Are you perhaps ready to downsize, reduce your expectations and face uncertainty and maybe insecurity?
+Are you perhaps ready to downsize, reduce your expectations, and face uncertainty and maybe insecurity?

 Whether it was you wanting the divorce or your spouse, are you ready to move forward in a healthy way without holding onto bitterness?